AbdalhamidAlhamad/wallet-api/README.md

 ```sh
 npm start
 ```
 This command will set up the Nest.js application and the sqllite database.
-It will also run any necessary database migrations.
+It will also run any necessary database migrations, and create the sqlite database at the root project directory.

 ### 4. Once the application is running, you can access the Swagger API Documentation at: